srph/react-confirm/readme.md

 This library is exposed as `ReactConfirm` (e.g., `ReactConfirm.confirm` and `ReactConfirm.ConfirmRoot`).

 ## Usage
-`ConfirmRoot` must placed on your top-most component.
+`ConfirmRoot` must be placed on your top-most component (aka root component).

 ```js
 import React from 'react'